3 Steps to increase salon revenue

 Think about your typical clients for a second.
 You’ve got; your regulars, your occasional visitors and your special occasion clients.
 But no matter the profile, the initial reaction when searching for a new salon service is probably the same: Do a Google search.
 In the United States alone, there are between 1M and 10M searches per month for ‘hair salon near me.’
 (Based on the Keyword statistics from Google Ads as of July 2019).

 Apart from word of mouth, most potential clients are going to be searching for a few keywords into Google.
-Typically those keywords be something along the lines of “Hair salon near me,” “Best manicure + Zip Code” or even “Highest rated Brazilian wax.”
+Typically those keywords are something along the lines of “Hair salon near me,” “Best manicure + Zip Code” or even “Highest rated Brazilian wax.”
 Then with some luck, they find you.
 When that happens, the first impression your salon is going to give will be your Google listing on Google Business.
 This will quite literally put you on the map in your area, making you searchable and allowing your best customers to leave comments and reviews.
 Not only does having a Google business listing add you to their map, but it also has the added benefit of helping your Google ranking.

 This is a great example of how to play to your strengths and it is an easy listing to update.
 Google recommends a minimum of three high-quality photos for the exterior, the interior, people at work and each product or service offered.

 By the same standard, Google Ads are a surefire way to get the eyeballs of people ready to book.
 According to WordLead, pay-per-click traffic is 50% better at converting leads than organic traffic.
 If you combine this with Google Business, you can really get a step ahead of your competition.
-Here’s what it looks like in practice.
-We searched for “Hair Salon” in Orlando, Florida, and here are our results:

 Google Ads works on a highest-bidder-gets-the-spot basis, so you’re going to need to take a look at what keywords you are willing to bid on.